Vicky2000/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
 Introduction

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:
+In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

 Dataset: Electric power consumption [20Mb]